Another woman accuses Chris Noth of sexual assault, calls on New York to change statute of limitations - ExBulletin

 Allred, a seasoned litigator, called on former Sex and the City co-stars Sarah Jessica Parker, Cynthia Nixon and Kristin Davis to speak out in favor of a bill in the New York legislature to change the limitation period.

-Lisa and I appreciate their words of support for Chris Noth’s previous accusers, and now we urge Sarah, Cynthia and Kristin to take action to support the Adult Survivors Act, like Lisa and I are doing today, Allred said. . .
+Lisa and I enjoytheir words of support for Chris Noth’s previous accusers, and now we’re urging Sarah, Cynthia and Kristin to take action to support the Adult Survivors Act, like Lisa and I are doing today, Allred said.
 Their approval of this law will be important to its passage when the New York legislature begins its session next month.

 Allred also issued a political challenge to the Legislative Assembly and the Governor.